 In the summer of 2019, the UK and Scottish Law Commissions ran a joint consultation entitled “Building families through surrogacy: a new law.”
 The consultation paper lacked a simple and clear definition of the aims of the proposals, but on page 40 it says, “Our primary aim […] is that our proposed reforms will encourage those wishing to enter into surrogacy arrangements to do so in the UK rather than overseas.”
 [Emphasis added.]

 The proposals are to open up surrogacy in the UK, including provisions for paying birth mothers and allowing the advertising of surrogacy-enabling services.
 This article provides an overview of why we profoundly disagree with the proposals and how we see them as an assault on both women’s and children’s human rights, and we show that the consultation was one-sided, misleading even.
-We plan to provide separate advice about responding to the consultation shortly.
+We provide advice about responding to the consultation separately.

 With the exception of Iran, all countries in the world ban paying people to give up one of their kidneys for someone else’s benefit, on the basis that it is unethical.
 Giving up a kidney carries substantial health risks, including premature death.
 It is always the poorest people who come forward to sell their kidneys, and when money is involved in such a transaction it affects health professionals’ decision-making and risks undermining their dispassionate care of patients – not to mention that it commercialises human life itself.